 If you like caring for people and are willing to put the time into training, a career in nursing may be for you.
 You can work toward certification and licensing for a career as a licensed practical nurse or a registered nurse.
-Nurses work in many different environments as well as specializations providing the opportunity for a full and rewarding career.
+Nurses work in many different environments and in many specialized fields, which gives you the opportunity for a full and rewarding career.

 |Career||Licensed Practical Nurse||Registered Nurse|

 |Required Education||Postsecondary training||Associate's or bachelor's degree in nursing|

 |Projected Job Growth (2016-2026)*||12%||15%|